AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - Added optional facet articulation to the :ref:`facetSRPDynamicEffector` module.
 - Fixed a bug where the legacy variable logging API would either, not log at all or log at a rate different to the requested rate.
+- Fixed a python version checking bug that prevented Basilisk from compiling on Windows

 Version 2.2.1 (Dec.
 22, 2023)
 -----------------------------